-We propose to apply the RDS principle to a tree decomposition (RDS-BTD).
-The main difference with RDS is that the set of subproblems to solve is defined by a rooted tree decomposition (C,T).
+RDS-BTD, recently proposed in [10], applies the RDS principle to a tree decomposition.
+The main difference with RDS is that the set of subproblems to solve is defined by a rooted tree decomposition (C, T).

 We define P_e^{RDS} as the subproblem defined by the proper variables of C_e and all its descendant clusters in T and by all the cost functions involving only proper variables of these clusters.
 P_e^{RDS} has no cost function involving a variable in S_e , the separator with its father, and thus its optimum is a lower bound of P_e for any assignment of S_e .